sdcTools/UserSupport/docs/index.md

  <br>

 # User Group meeting 2022
 The 2022 SDC User Group meeting took place online on February 25.
 There were 36 participants from 18 different countries.
-There were presentations by the developers teams on the status quo of the different SDC tools, a discussion on the pros and cons of the different LP-solvers needed for some of the approaches in &tau;-argus and a presentation of a new initiative by INSEE to write an R-wrapper for &tau;-argus called `rtauargus` (see [here](https://github.com/sdcTools/rtauargus) for the sources).
+There were presentations by the developers teams on the status quo of the different SDC tools, a discussion on the pros and cons of the different LP-solvers needed for some of the approaches in &tau;-argus (see [slides](https://github.com/sdcTools/UserMeetings/tree/master/User%20Group%20Meeting%20%232%20-%2025.02.22)) and a presentation of a new initiative by INSEE to write an R-wrapper for &tau;-argus called `rtauargus` (see [here](https://github.com/sdcTools/rtauargus) for the sources).
 <br>

 <a name="News">